 Is it a means to an end?
 Add an Initiative.

 If the contribution is more like a project or task, then a team's participation can be in the form of an initiative instead of an entire OKR.
 OKRs encourage collaboration across the entire company for a greater purpose, so you'll see the benefits of cross-functional teamwork.
-Add this work as an add an initiative to the OKR it'll support.
+Add this work as an initiative to the OKR it'll support.

 Do you have enough time?